-- 1 From the Reports menu, choose the type of graph you want to create. - 2 You can also open the Report Center (Reports > Report Center) and open graphs from the report list on the left side of the window. - 3 You can print the graph by clicking the Print button on the graph.
+- From the Reports menu, choose the report graph you want to create. - You can also open the Report Center (Reports > Report Center) and open graphs from the report list on the left side of the window.

 Changing the data you see on the graph